Agency, Citizenship, Responsibility in the Digital Age

 curated by Christiane Kühl

-Digitisation has changed every single domain of our lives.
+Digitalisation has changed every single domain of our lives.
 Still, when we think of the digital world, we tend to think of smartphones, MacBooks, and slick apps.
 So shiny!
 Or Google, Amazon, Facebook, Skype: so convenient! interconnected! in real time!
-Digitisation has helped us defy the boundaries of space, time and self.
+Digitalisation has helped us defy the boundaries of space, time and self.
 Very cool indeed.

 But behind every shiny interface there's the backend.
 Algorithms you do not see.
 A set of rules that defines a whole architecture of power, which often and for many reasons is deliberately kept obscure.
 And on top of that, there is a "global backend" that we chose to ignore: digital waste dumps in Africa, and devastating working conditions for people assembling our devices in Asia, or lately Latin America, among others.

 Digital technologies solve problems, they create problems, and we use them to address the situations they created.
 No matter whether you focus on utopian or dystopian scenarios: that everything is linked to data-driven technologies today – work, politics, the economy, the environment, social relations – is nothing short of a paradigm shift.
 This does not mean that we don't have a say in it.